 It's the original fast-food restaurant—the purveyor of tiny burgers with an outsized appeal known simply as "The Crave."
-White Castle may not be the largest burger chain, but it arguably has the most devoted following, with fans writing songs, directing movies, getting married inside restaurants, and carting their sliders all over the world.
-Not bad for an operation that began as a single hamburger stand in Wichita about 100 years ago.
+White Castle may not be the largest burger chain, but it arguably has the most devoted following, with fans writing songs and directing movies about it, getting married inside restaurants, and carting their sliders all over the world.
+Not bad for an operation that began as a single hamburger stand in Wichita, Kansas nearly 100 years ago.

 Walt Anderson, a short-order cook in Wichita, Kansas, liked to experiment with the size and shape of the hamburger patties he served.
-His greatest invention, though, was said to be an accident: One day Anderson became so frustrated with how his meatballs were sticking to the griddle that he smashed one with a spatula.
+His greatest invention, though, was said to have occurred by accident: One day Anderson became so frustrated when the meatballs he was cooking kept sticking to the griddle that he smashed one with a spatula.
 And thus, the flat patty was born.

 In 1916, Anderson opened a hamburger stand with an $80 loan and quickly expanded to four locations.
 W.E.
-"Billy" Ingram, a local real estate broker who would eventually become the company's CEO, bought in, and in 1921 they established a chain of small, efficiently run restaurants selling 5-cent burgers by the sack.
-White Castle is widely credited as the first fast-food concept in America.
+"Billy" Ingram, a local real estate broker who would eventually become the company's CEO, bought in, and in 1921 they established a chain of small, efficiently run restaurants selling five-cent burgers by the sack.
+White Castle is widely credited as the first fast food concept in America.

-According to David G. Hogan's Selling 'Em by the Sack, while working at his original burger stand Anderson noticed several young boys who regularly bought sacks of hamburgers.
+According to David G. Hogan's book Selling 'Em by the Sack, Anderson—while working at his original burger stand—noticed several young boys who regularly bought sacks of hamburgers.
 Thinking this odd, he decided to investigate and followed a young patron as he walked down the street, around the corner, and made a delivery into the open door of a limousine.

 Exposés like Upton Sinclair's The Jungle and commentary like Frederick J. Schlink's Eat, Drink and Be Wary portrayed hamburger beef as unsafe, if not downright poisonous.
-To give their burgers a pristine image, Ingram and Anderson combined two words that together conveyed purity and solidity: White Castle.
+To give their burgers a pristine image, Ingram and Anderson combined two words that together conveyed purity and solidity: white and castle.

 Ingram wanted his restaurants to be small, inexpensive, and quick to build and take down.
-So in 1934 he started his own subsidiary, Porcelain Steel Buildings, to make the lightweight porcelain-and-steel structures.
+So in 1934 he started his own subsidiary, Porcelain Steel Buildings (PSB), to make the lightweight porcelain-and-steel structures.
 During World War II, PSB did its part by manufacturing amphibious vehicles.
-The company also bought manufacturer Paperlynen in 1932 to make the paper hats employees wore—because why not?
-Realizing it had a profitable business on its hands, White Castle started taking orders from other foodservice establishments, and by 1964 was selling more than 54 million caps annually.
+The company also bought manufacturer Paperlynen in 1932 to make the paper hats White Castle employees wore—because why not?
+Realizing it had a profitable business on its hands, White Castle started taking orders from other food service establishments, and by 1964 they were selling more than 54 million caps annually.

 Anderson's original hamburger involved cooking a small beef patty over shredded onions, then sliding it onto a bun instead of between slices of bread.
 About 100 years later, not much has changed.

 Fast food wages today are so low they've spurred a national movement, but back in the day, flipping burgers at White Castle was a coveted job.
-Ingram paid employees between $18 and $30 a week—quite a lot in those days, especially for restaurant work—and offered paid sick days, pension plans and regular opportunities for promotion.
+Ingram paid employees between $18 and $30 a week, which was quite a lot in those days—especially for restaurant work—and offered paid sick days, pension plans, and regular opportunities for promotion.

-Employees, who each underwent a two-week unpaid apprenticeship, were expected to wear clean white clothes, keep their hair short and be unfailingly courteous to customers.
+White Castle employees, each of whom underwent a two-week unpaid apprenticeship, were expected to wear clean white clothes, keep their hair short, and be unfailingly courteous to customers.
 They also (at least in the company's earliest days) had to be men between the ages of 18 and 24.

 It included jokes, short stories, and sales advice—like how to convince customers a slice of pie is just what they need after gorging themselves on hamburgers.